 He/she sees the smooth running and accuracy of the workflow.

-The professional plan schedules, arrange meetings, presents progress reports, delegate tasks, and can be delayed for meetings.
+The professional plan schedules, arrange meetings, presents progress reports, delegate tasks, and can delay meetings.

 An administrative Assistant is sometimes required to take calls and correspondence, reply to inquiries and concerns, welcome guests, convey messages, present documents, and support staff members with their tasks.